How to Customize Protocols

 }

-With this, the JsonNL protocol is fully implemented and can be used in the MyApp project.
-The usage example is presented as follows:
+So far, the JsonNL protocol has been implemented and can be used in the MyApp project.
+The usage is as follows:

 File: MyApp\start.php